maxie7/maxie7/README.md

 ### Hi there :wave:, I'm Max

-I'm a FullStack Software Engineer.
+I'm a Software Engineer.
 You can reach me out through:

 <div>
   <a href="https://www.linkedin.com/in/maksym-kosenko-3267a684/">